ShlokD/vanilla-html-css-js-boilerplate/README.md

 ### Vanilla JS Boilerplate

-Vanilla JS, CSS and HTML Boilerplate with Babel, Webpack, PostCSS and ESLint
+Vanilla JS, CSS and HTML Boilerplate with Babel, Webpack, PostCSS, ESLint and Karma for unit tests